Top Funds' Activity in Q4 2021

 These hedge funds gained notoriety because of George Soros, arguably the best and most famous hedge fund manager.
 Global macros typically invest across fixed income, currency, commodity and equity markets.

-George Soros, Carl Icahn, Stanley Druckenmiller, Julian Robertson and now Steve Cohen have converted their hedge funds into family offices to manage their own money and basically only answer to themselves (that is my definition of true investment success).
+George Soros, Carl Icahn, Stanley Druckenmiller, Julian Robertson have converted their hedge funds into family offices to manage their own money.

 1) Soros Fund Management

 5) Pointstate Capital Partners

 11) Element Capital

 12) Bill and Melinda Gates Foundation Trust (Michael Larson, the man behind Gates)

 These funds use sophisticated mathematical algorithms to make their returns, typically using high-frequency models so they churn their portfolios often.
 A few of them have outstanding long-term track records and many believe quants are taking over the world.
 They typically only hire PhDs in mathematics, physics and computer science to develop their algorithms.
 Market neutral funds will engage in pair trading to remove market beta.
 Some are large asset managers that specialize in factor investing.